Meet the Board

 Nicole has extensive lived experience with the mental health system as a family member and carer of a number of people with mental health issues.
 Having experienced the continuum of services provided by the sector, Nicole is passionate about seeking additional support for people in the community to provide more options for intervention prior to requiring acute care.
 With a background in law and infrastructure and experience as a chair and member of a number of boards, Nicole brings a robust knowledge of good governance and board practices.

-Board Director and Director of Strategy & Growth, Rise
+Board Director & Director of Strategy & Growth, Rise